 If stress is keeping you up at night, and if you can’t seem to get enough rest, a few changes to your bedtime routine may improve your chances of getting a good night’s sleep and turn you into a happier person.

 Begin by establishing a sleep schedule that suits your lifestyle.
 Go to bed at the same time every night, and wake up at the same time every morning.
 Avoid heavy meals, caffeine, and alcohol close to bedtime, and if you have a hard time falling asleep, read or do something relaxing before going to bed.
-Create an environment conducive to rest and relaxation in your bedroom: invest in a fan or a white-noise machine and some blackout drapes or curtains, and keep your phone and electronic devices turned off, on silent, or even in another room as you drift off to sleep.
+Create an environment conducive to rest and relaxation in your bedroom by investing in a fan or a white-noise machine, as well as some blackout drapes or curtains.
+Additionally, keep your phone and electronic devices turned off, on silent, or even in another room as you drift off to sleep.

 Keep moving forward by creating new opportunities for yourself.
-Take on chances to build on your skills.
-Lower your stress and stay energized throughout the day with good eating and sleeping habits as well as regular exercise, and face new challenges head-on!
+Seize opportunities to develop your skills.
+Lower your stress and stay energized throughout the day by adopting good eating and sleeping habits, as well as regular exercise, and face new challenges head-on!